What is address munging?

 What else can I do to prevent spam?

-If your page is very simple and does not need very much professionalism, then don't make your email address an active link.
-This can help you avoid using the "mailto" handle and also the "@" symbol, two things spammers look for.
+Though displaying your email address without making it an active link looks more unprofessional, this can help you avoid using the mailto handle and also the "@" symbol, two things spammers look for.
+You can also make your email address displayed as something like

 Chain mail is a classic way that spammers collect email addresses.
 Most of the time, chain mail will have a huge list of all the people, including their email addresses, that received the chain letter.